What is Plastic Neutrality — And How Does it Work?

 Summary

 Plastic neutrality alone will not solve the growing plastic crisis but is part of a greener business future.
-For many, plastic neutrality can help inspire their team, raise consumer awareness, and spur further action among shareholders — not to mention it allows brands to take immediate and effective action on their plastic footprint.
+For many, plastic neutrality can help inspire their team, raise consumer awareness, and spur further action among shareholders — not to mention it allows brands to take immediate and effective action on their plastic footprint

 Of course, some existing plastic neutrality initiatives can present some challenges, which mostly come down to a lack of clarity when it comes to recovery efforts.
 That’s why partnering with the right plastic credit provider can make all the difference.